Tessa’s Recipe Rundown

 How to Cut Brownies Perfectly

-The brownies definitely taste best the day they are baked, but can be stored in an airtight container for up to 2 days at room temperature or up to 4 days in the fridge.
-They are even more fudgy when they’re chilled.
+The Ultimate Fudgy Brownies can be stored inside an airtight container for up to 2 days at room temperature or up to 4 days in the fridge.
+I actually prefer to serve them chilled – they’re even fudgier when cold!

-This brownie recipe is written exactly the way it is for very specific reasons, as noted in the explanations above.
-If you try to reduce the sugar, use a sugar substitute, use a butter substitute, or make this recipe vegan the results will NOT be the same.
-Feel free to add in nuts, chocolate chips, toffee bits, or anything else to the batter.
+This Fudgy Brownie Recipe is written to yield specific textures, as noted in the explanations above.
+If you try to reduce the sugar, use a sugar substitute, or alter ingredients, the results will NOT be the same.
+Feel free to add nuts, chocolate chips, toffee bits, or anything else to the batter.

 More Brownie Recipes: